ArtemKhadris/binary_class_test_task/README.md

 - Model is in /tf_models/best_model.keras

 ### PyTorch model
 The second model is a binary image classification model in PyTorch, employing a CNN.
 The model is created in a ```makin_model_pt``` function in the same file as before.
 The architecture involves two convolutional layers, max-pooling, and two fully connected layers with ReLU activation.
-Training utilizes CrossEntropyLoss and the Adam optimizer, tracking metrics like accuracy.
-The script includes data handling, custom data loaders, and a CustomDataset class for loading and transforming images.
-The training loop iterates over epochs, capturing metrics such as training and testing losses, accuracies, MAE and MSE.
+Training utilizes CrossEntropyLoss and the Adam optimizer, tracking metrics.
+The script includes data handling, custom data loaders, and a custom dataset class for loading and transforming images.
+The training loop iterates over epochs, capturing metrics.
 Model checkpointing saves the state dictionary for future use.
 Visualizations encompass plots for training and testing losses, accuracies, MAE, and MSE over epochs, along with ROC-AUC and Precision-Recall curves for performance assessment.
 The code provides flexibility with optional logging to a file, controlled by the ```create_flag```.
 - Graphs:
 ![figure1](https://github.com/ArtemKhadris/binary_class_test_task/assets/106828028/3af4a1d5-0c29-47af-aa23-1fbbe762af37)